tokio-rs/website-next/content/tokio/tutorial/async.md

 above creates a `Delay` instance, polls it once, then sends the `Delay` instance to a new task where it is awaited.
 In this example, `Delay::poll` is called more than once with **different** `Waker` instances.
-Our earlier implementation did not handle this case and the above snippet would never complete.
+Our earlier implementation did not handle this case and the spawned task would sleep forever, as the wrong task is notified.

 When implementing a future, it is critical to assume that each call to `poll` **could** supply a different `Waker` instance.
 The poll function must update any